Kuuuube/rawaccel_convert/README.md

 Filling all arguments is not required.
 Some curves conditionally change what they use based on other variables (ex: the `Cap Type`).

+> [!WARNING]
+> There is nearly zero input validation for both args and values.
+If you get a curve that doesn't make sense, check that you haven't made a typo.
+Visualizing your inputs with the [Rawaccel Convert GUI](https://github.com/Kuuuube/rawaccel-convert-gui) may also help.

 ## Global Args

 - `--pointscaling` (Default: `sens`): `sens`, `velocity`, `libinput`, `libinputdebug`, or `lookup`.